Tithing is a topic that many Christians often wonder about. Does the New Testament say we should tithe?

 - The New Testament ideal is regular giving to support the preaching of the gospel.
 This should be more than a tithe since it is based on a better covenant with better promises.

-- Each believer must study Scripture and decide based on their conviction before God on this topic.
+- Each believer must study Scripture.
+Then, they must decide, before God, based on their convictions on this topic.

-I hope this overview equips you with a balanced perspective on what the Bible teaches about tithing in the New Testament!
+I hope this article has given you a balanced view of the Bible’s teachings on tithing in the New Testament!

 Let the Holy Spirit guide you as you generously support God’s work.